Revised 7/8/2020 based on new guidance from OCDEL

 The parent or guardian/staff should take the child’s/their temperature daily before coming to the facility.
 Check for signs of being sick for all staff and children at entry each day.

-Daily, upon arrival parents/guardians/staff must sign a health screening form in order to attest that the child has been free of any of the following since the last time they were in care and that their temperature has been taken:
+Daily, upon arrival parents/guardians/staff must sign a health screening form or answer the health screening question in the Procare App in order to attest that the child has been free of any of the following since the last time they were in care and that their temperature has been taken:

-· A fever of 100.4°F or higher or a sense of having a fever?
+· A fever of 99.5°F or higher or a sense of having a fever?

 · A cough that you cannot connect to another health problem?